hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	happening in a relatively straight way, when it occurs so not forcing a screen refresh for now.

+#### editAnywhere Branch

+Allow editing anywhere in the edit buffer, in the editplus mode i.e edit(inc insert) and explicit command modes.
+One can delete characters from anywhere in the current cell as well as characters to anywhere in the current cell.
+Rather the logic works on the current edit buffer, so it could be a cell's edit/insert mode data or explicit command and its args.

+TODO: If a long line overflows/wraps into the next line, then the cursor wont be visible, if it goes into this wrapped around line. i.e edit cursor will be visible only if it is in the original line itself or at the end of the wrapped around line.
+Need to update cellcur to update the row passed to move if required, along with the adjusted new col position also.

+TODO: If such long lines wrap beyond the screen space vertically, then curses addstr will raise a exception.
+Need to handle this situation appropriately.
+NOTE that this creates a problem only in edit mode.
+In normal mode as line is not allowed to wrap into next line, this situation doesnt occur.

 ## Vasudhaiva Kutumbakam (the World is One Family)